fiberplane/cloudflare-fullstack-agents-starter/README.md

   * _NOTE_ Vitest does not simulate workerd (Cloudflare) on the backend yet
 - Biome for linting and formatting
 - AGENTS.md (symlinked to CLAUDE.md) with development instructions for coding agents
-- mcp
-- (TODO) GitHub actions for testing and deploying
+- GitHub actions for testing and deploying

 **Backend**
 If you've seen the [HONC](https://honc.dev) templates, a lot of this will look familiar: